dev-logi/you-can-FI/backend/FIX_DATABASE_ISSUE.md

      AND column_name = 'is_connected';
    ```

 2. If columns don't exist, the migration didn't run.
-You can:
-   - Run the fixed migration manually
-   - Or let Railway run it on next deploy
+The backend will run it on next deploy.

-3. If columns exist but have NULL values:
+3. If columns exist but have NULL values (migration partially failed):
    ```sql
    -- Set defaults and update NULLs
    ALTER TABLE assets ALTER COLUMN is_connected SET DEFAULT false;